tagtag

 • By the fatal work injury rate

-Using these factors, researchers have compiled a list of the five most dangerous jobs in America.
+Using these factors, researchers have compiled a list of America’s five most dangerous jobs.

 1. Refuse and recyclable material collectors

 Because refuse and recyclable material collectors spend so much time operating commercial vehicles, they are at a higher risk for traffic accidents.
-Additionally, these workers are exposed to various types of pollutants and contaminants on an almost daily basis, which can cause serious illness — and even death.
-With 30 fatal injuries and 1,340 non-fatal severe injuries in 2017, this is the fifth most dangerous occupation in America.
+Additionally, these workers are exposed to various types of pollutants and contaminants almost daily, which can cause serious illness — and even death.
+With 30 fatal injuries and 1,340 non-fatal severe injuries in 2017, this is America’s fifth most dangerous occupation.

 1. Roofers

-While falls, slips, and trips are a hazard in any occupation, they are a particularly dangerous risk-factor for roofers.
+While falls, slips, and trips are a hazard in any occupation, they are a particularly dangerous risk factor for roofers.
 Because these laborers often work on ladders, scaffolds, or roofs, falling can result in devastating injuries.
-Moreover, roofers are at risk for heat-stroke and other heat-related illnesses during the hottest months of the year.
-In 2017, the roofing industry saw 91 fatal injuries, 2,810 nonfatal injuries.
+Moreover, roofers are at risk for heat stroke and other heat-related illnesses during the year’s hottest months.
+In 2017, the roofing industry saw 91 fatal injuries and 2,810 nonfatal injuries.

 1. Aircraft pilots and flight engineers